Xazax-hun/csa-testbench/README.md

 ### Configuration

 There is an example configuration below.
 A minimal configuration should contain a list of projects and a CodeChecker URL.
-Each project should at least contain a git URL and a name.
+Each project should at least contain a git or tarball URL and a name.
 Every other configuration value is optional.

 ```json